Understanding and Improving Length Generalization in Hierarchical Sparse Attention Models: Experiments

 \subsection{Experimental Setup}

-Our experiments are conducted on a series of models based on the DRT architecture detailed in Figure~\ref{fig:arc}.
+Our experiments are conducted on a series of models based on the SWA+HSA architecture detailed in Figure~\ref{fig:arc}.
 All model variants contain approximately 240M parameters and are trained with a context length of 4K.
-For our analysis, we replace the original GCA mechanism with our HSA module, utilizing a stick-breaking weighting strategy (Eq.~\ref{eq:weight_hsa}) to enable robust per-token retrieval.
+Unlike the original DRT~\citep{hu2025efficientlengthgeneralizableattentioncausal} which uses Grouped Cross Attention (GCA) for per-chunk retrieval, our architecture employs HSA with a stick-breaking weighting strategy (Eq.~\ref{eq:weight_hsa}) to enable per-token retrieval, providing greater flexibility for dynamic access to long-range information.

 Key hyperparameters for this setup are fixed across experiments.
 The sliding window size for the lower layers is 512 tokens, and the HSA chunk size is 64.
 Unless otherwise noted, we use a Top-K of 8 for chunk selection, giving the HSA module an effective receptive field of 512 tokens.
 A comprehensive description of our training recipes and further hyperparameter details is provided in Appendix~\ref{sec:appendix_training}.